 With the size of the resort, going into detail on every single Christmas related thing would make for the longest post ever on this site.
 That would be no small feat and, frankly, no one wants that.
 Instead this will be a brief overview of what each park offers.
 If you want more details than what this post offers, click on links, stay tuned to the blog and please drop us a comment with any questions you have.

-Christmas at Disney World generally runs from the first week in November through the first week of January.
-That can ebb and flow, as Epcot generally starts a little later in November along with some resorts not getting their decor up until mid-November.
+Christmas at Disney World generally runs from the first week in November through the first week of January and in 2023 runs from November 11th through December 31st.
+That can ebb and flow, as Epcot generally starts a little later in November along with some resorts not getting their décor up until mid-November.
 If you want to be sure to see everything while avoiding the huge influx in crowds, early December is the best time to go.
 The week of Thanksgiving can be a headache and the weeks surrounding Christmas remain Disney World’s busiest.
-To some, braving the crowds during a longer work/school break is worth it and the extra holiday festivites are certainly something worth considering.
+To some, braving the crowds during a longer work/school break is worth it and the extra holiday festivities are certainly something worth considering.
 Just know that there is a general trade-off in terms of crowds (again, unless you’re able to swing an early December trip).

 Let’s take a look at what each park offers.

 Walt Disney World’s castle park doesn’t shy away from decorations.
 The first steps inside the park are met with views of the train station and the beautiful Mickey Mouse shaped, red and green garden flanked by Christmas trees.
 Turning the corner into Main Street is no less stunning with a giant Christmas Tree and Toy Soldiers greeting you before heading down Main Street.
 The decor isn’t subtle in the least but it’s not trying to be.
 Instead it’s jaw-droppingly beautiful.